virtualstaticvoid/rails_simple_config/README.md

 ### Define configuration settings

-Define your settings in the generated `secrets.yml` and `config.yml` file, found in your Rails `config` directory.
+Define your settings in the generated `secrets.yml` and `config.yml` files, found in your Rails `config` directory.

-The file contains sections for the development, test and production Rails environments, and a shared section.
+Both files contains a shared section and sections with overrides for the development, test and production Rails environments.
 It can also contain ERB code so that more advanced configuration scenarios can be supported.

     # example configuration

     shared: &shared

       title: My Website Title
       description: Meta description of the site
       keywords: Meta keywords for search engines

       no_reply_email: noreply@example.com

+      dynamic_setting: <%= 30 * 60 %>

     development:

       # inherit shared settings
       <<: *shared